The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 NordNordWest

-Given that the administrative center of Amarna is known to have been abandoned around 1335 b.c.e., the Amarna Letters archived inside the city have been dated to the decades prior—specifically, to the reigns of pharaohs Amenhotep iii and his son, Akhenaten.
-Over 300 tablets were found in el-Amarna in 1887; since then, more have been discovered, bringing the total number of letters to 382.
+Given that the administrative center of Amarna is known to have been abandoned at the end of Akhenaten’s reign, around 1335 b.c.e. (according to low chronology; two to three decades earlier, according to high), the Amarna Letters archived inside the city date to the decades prior—specifically, to the reigns of pharaohs Amenhotep iii and his son, Akhenaten.
+Over 300 tablets were found at el-Amarna in 1887; since then, more have been discovered, bringing the total number of letters to 382.

 Almost all the tablets are from Canaanite rulers, with a handful from Mesopotamia and beyond.
 For reference purposes, the tablets are registered from EA 1 to EA 382 (EA standing for “el-Amarna”) in counter-clockwise geographic order, generally from north to south.
 The letters cover a broad range of diplomatic subjects.